CMU-SAFARI/ramulator/README.md

   - ...

-2. **CPU Trace Driven:** Ramulator directly reads instruction traces from a file, and simulates a simplified model of a "core" that generates memory requests to the DRAM subsystem.
+2. **CPU Trace Driven(Single-Threaded):** Ramulator directly reads instruction traces from a file, and simulates a simplified model of a "core" that generates memory requests to the DRAM subsystem.
 Each line in the trace file represents a memory request, and can have one of the following two formats.

   - `<num-cpuinst> <addr-read>`: For a line with two tokens, the first token represents the number of CPU (i.e., non-memory) instructions before